lisp-docs/cl-language-reference/docs/chap-21/cb-c-dictionary/_y-or-n-p_yes-or-no-p_function.md

-<ClLinks  term={"y-or-n-p"}><b>y-or-n-p</b></ClLinks> is for asking the user a question whose answer is either “yes” or “no.” It is intended that the reply require the user to answer a yes-or-no question with a single character. <ClLinks  term={"yes-or-no-p"}><b>yes-or-no-p</b></ClLinks> is also for asking the user a question whose answer is either “Yes” or “No.” It is intended that the reply require the user to take more action than just a single keystroke, such as typing the full word yes or no followed by a newline.
+<DictionaryLink  term={"y-or-n-p"}><b>y-or-n-p</b></DictionaryLink> is for asking the user a question whose answer is either “yes” or “no.” It is intended that the reply require the user to answer a yes-or-no question with a single character. <DictionaryLink  term={"yes-or-no-p"}><b>yes-or-no-p</b></DictionaryLink> is also for asking the user a question whose answer is either “Yes” or “No.” It is intended that the reply require the user to take more action than just a single keystroke, such as typing the full word yes or no followed by a newline.